DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 To stop the player, use ``<Z 1000 0>`` etc.

-You may also control the player by writing to the VPINs as analogue output capable pins.
+You may also control the player by writing to the first two VPINs as analogue output capable pins.
 Try the following commands:

 .. code-block:: none